groue/GRMustache/Guides/runtime/booleans.md

 - `[NSNull null]`
 - `[NSNumber numberWithBool:NO]`, aka `kCFBooleanFalse`
 - the empty string `@""`
+- empty enumerables (all objects conforming to the NSFastEnumeration protocol, but NSDictionary -- the most obvious enumerable is NSArray).

 All those values will never be rendered with `{{name}}` tags.